NillionNetwork/nillion-docs/docs/blacklight/l1/overview.md

 ## Not the same as Blacklight

 Blacklight L1 is a **separate network** from [Blacklight](/blacklight/learn/overview), the TEE verification layer of the Blind Computer that runs on Nillion's Ethereum L2.
 They share a name and a token, not a chain or a purpose.
+Blacklight L1 will eventually replace Blacklight L2.